jackhefoong/AYP-SPA/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Interviewee's Notes

+### Extra works
+- I have created multiple re-usable components such as input fields, modals as well as a **table**.
+Which was stated in the requirements.
+- I made use of NextJS's API routes to handle CRUD for employee data, in this case, only **Read** and **Update**
+- I created a simple pagination for the table, as it is mentioned that the list could contain up to 1,000 data.
+I figured it would not be ideal to show all 1,000 at once.
+- I did not use any external UI libraries for the components used, however I did use Tailwind to style my components as it is the default CSS supported by NextJS.